VanderpoelLiam/liamvanderpoel.com/content/articles/local-websites/index.md

 192.168.0.123
 ```

-## Conclusion

-We can now access our services with nice domain names and no security warnings!
-Things work both inside our local network and remotely when connected to Tailscale.
-One decision I made that I think others may not want to follow is running my own local DNS Server.
-If you want to instead use a public DNS server I can recommend following ideas from [Easy, quick and free valid SSL certificates for your homelab](https://notthebe.ee/blog/easy-ssl-in-homelab-dns01/) and [Remotely access and share your self-hosted services](https://www.youtube.com/watch?v=Vt4PDUXB_fg&t=393s).
+We can now access our services both inside our local network and remotely when connected to Tailscale!

 {{< katex >}}